bdotdub/Ch3/README.md

 ------

-Thanks to @twostraws for this great blog post: https://www.hackingwithswift.com/articles/87/how-to-wrap-a-c-library-in-swift
+Thanks to @s1ddok for his [Cpng](https://github.com/s1ddok/Cpng) repo, from which I used to figure out how to build this repo.